iquety/application/docs-src/en/index.md

 ## Introduction

-Welcome to the **Freep Application** documentation.
+Welcome to the **Iquety Application** documentation.
 Here you will find the necessary information to use the available features and make the most of the library.

 ## Contents